tfragner/hugo-website/content/docs/deployment.md

     git push -u origin master

 Once Git has finished uploading your site to Github, you can open your new  `https://<USERNAME>.github.io` website in your browser, substituting *<USERNAME>* with your Github username.

+### Custom domains

+You can use your own domain name with Github Pages if you wish.
+You will need to register a domain, point it to Github, and create a `CNAME` file in the `static` folder of your website, so that Github knows your intentions.
+For more information, check out the [domains guide by Github](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).

+Remember that after you have setup a custom domain, you will need to wait approximately 24-48 hours for the DNS to propagate and then you'll need to update `baseurl` in your Hugo `config.toml` to your new URL, regenerate your site (see above section), and redeploy.

+### Automating deployment

+If you are feeling more adventurous, you can consider automating deployment such that when a change, such as a new blog post, is pushed to your `academic-kickstart` repository, your `<USERNAME>.github.io` repository is automatically re-built.

 ## Amazon S3